Segge/alx-zero_day/0x03-git/README.md

 Updated README .
-This project is about how to create and setup git and GitHub account.
+This project shows how to create and setup git and GitHub account.
 My git Readme File.